Infinity Laplacian equations with singular absorptions: Introduction

-see Theorem \ref{nondegthm}.
-This means that for small balls $B_r(x)$ centered at $\partial\{u>0\}$, minimal solutions do not grow slower than $r^{\alpha}$.
-Consequently, density estimates and fine geometric-measure properties for the free boundary $\partial\{u>0\}$ are obtained.
-We point out that our approach might be applied for other singular settings.
+Estimate \eqref{nondeg1} means that for small balls $B_r(x)$ centered at $\partial\{u>0\}$, minimal solutions do not grow slower than $|x-y|^{\alpha}$, $y \in \Omega$.
+As a result, density estimates and fine geometric-measure properties for the free boundary $\partial\{u>0\}$ are obtained, see Section \ref{geom}.

-This paper is organized as follows.
-In Section \ref{singprob}, we provide a detailed construction for the singular approximation scheme, where existence of locally Lipschitz solutions for the problem \eqref{Pe} is addressed.
-In Section \ref{regsec}, we obtain local oscilation estimates for floating level sets of viscosity solutions of \eqref{Pe}.
-By a fine construction of a radial barrier, non-degeneracy estimates are established for minimal solutions $u_\varepsilon$, see Section \ref{nondegsec}.
-Section \ref{limitsec} contains our main result: we analyze the limit problem \eqref{P0}, obtaining the desired analytic and geometric properties inherited from the previous results.
-Section \ref{radial} is devoted to evidence the optimallity of our results via a radial analysis.
+The paper is organized as follows: In Section \ref{singprob}, we provide existence of Perron’s solution for the problem \eqref{Pe}.
+In Section \ref{regsec}, we obtain local oscillation estimates for viscosity solutions of \eqref{Pe}.
+In Section \ref{nondegsec}, Non-degeneracy estimates are established for minimal solutions $u_\varepsilon$.
+Section \ref{limitsec} contains the proofs of our main results.
+In Section \ref{geom}, further analytic and geometric consequences are established.
+Section \ref{radial} we provide a radial example.